Television in the United Kingdom: Digital terrestrial television

 Multiple vendors sell hybrid set-top-boxes or smart TVs which combine terrestrial channels with streamed (Internet TV) content.
-Internet-based TV services such as BBC iPlayer, ITVX and All 4 are available via the broadband connection of Freeview Play, Netgem and YouView receivers.
+Internet-based TV apps such as BBC iPlayer, ITVX and Channel 4 are available via the broadband connection of Freeview Play and Netgem devices.
 These also support optional subscription services such as Netflix and Prime Video.
-BT TV and TalkTalk TV offer additional subscription services for their respective broadband customers using Netgem or YouView devices.
-Netgem TV set-top-boxes combine Freeview Play with subscription channels, and are available directly or from several broadband suppliers.
+EE TV and TalkTalk TV offer additional subscription services for their respective broadband customers using Netgem or YouView devices.
 Saorview, the terrestrial TV service in the Republic of Ireland which launched in 2011, can be received in parts of Northern Ireland via overspill transmissions.

 Cable television

 Many regional companies developed cable-television services in the late 1980s and 1990s as licences for cable television were awarded on a city-by-city basis.
 The mid-1990s saw the companies start to merge and the turn of the century only three big companies remained.
 In 2007 Telewest and NTL merged, resulting in the formation of Virgin Media, which is available to 55% of households.
 Cable TV is a subscription service normally bundled with a phone line and broadband.